 How to Get to Peters Lookout

-Peters Lookout is located approximately 13 KM down Mount Cook Road (SH80) near the Ben Ohau Range (driving towards Mount cook).
+Peters Lookout is located approximately 13 km down Mount Cook Road (SH80) near the Ben Ohau Range (driving towards Mount Cook).
 There are several signs on the road before the lookout car park, so you won't have any trouble finding it.

 The car park is located on the right side of the road if you are driving towards Mount Cook.
 There is adequate parking for dozens of vehicles here.
 However, it can get busy, especially during peak season.